 Sony Dash is back in business with a new Blue Octy channel/control panel interface!!!

-And, if you’re an Apple fanboy still buying songs through the iTunes Store and listening to them through your iPhone or iPad, then, you’re simply paying a hefty premium for the brand.
+And if you’re an Apple fanboy still buying songs through the iTunes Store and listening to them on your iPhone or iPad, you’re simply paying a hefty premium for the brand.

 Songs bought from the Apple store are encoded in Apple’s version of the venerated (especially during the Napster years) MP3 format, AAC (Apple Audio Codec).
 It is streamed at 128 kbps bit rate with a sample rate of 44.100 kHz.
-AAC (and, MP3) is a ‘lossy’ format but is very popular due to its small file size as a result of compression.
+AAC (and MP3) is a ‘lossy’ format but is very popular due to its small file size due to compression.

-Although you could rip all your CDs to a lossless format within iTunes using ALAC (Apple Lossless Audio Codec), the resulting files are huge and are playable only in, of course, Apple’s devices.
+Although you can rip all your CDs to a lossless format within iTunes using ALAC (Apple Lossless Audio Codec), the resulting files are huge and playable only on Apple devices.

-FLAC (Free Lossless Audio Codec) is an open-source musical format that will give you bit-perfect copies of CDs.
-Not only that but also supports ‘tags’ that enable you to retain artists, album covers, lyrics, etc., on the format.
+FLAC (Free Lossless Audio Codec) is an open-source musical format that gives you bit-perfect copies of CDs.
+It also supports ‘tags’ that enable you to retain artists, album covers, lyrics, etc., on the format.

-With FLAC, you’re not only getting half the space occupied by a CD with no loss in quality but you’re also going to be able to get up to 24-bit at 192 kHz of music.
+With FLAC, you’re not only getting half the space occupied by a CD with no loss in quality, but you’re also going to be able to get up to 24-bit at 192 kHz of music.
 That’s studio-master quality.
-Clearly, MP3 and AAC are no match for FLAC.
+MP3 and AAC are no match for FLAC.

-Rare is the true high-definition audio enthusiast that listens to his FLAC collection on a smartphone.
-For Android phone users, even with the rock-bottom prices of microSD cards these days, it’s just so obvious that smartphone makers are just too focused to make the camera features better.
+Rare is the true high-definition audio enthusiast who listens to his FLAC collection on a smartphone.
+For Android phone users, even with the rock-bottom prices of microSD cards these days, it’s obvious that smartphone makers are too focused on improving camera features.

-And for iPhone users, it’s going to look ugly if you want to stick in a Lightning-capable microSD card adapter to expand the memory capacity of the unit as there’s no memory expansion slot on those phones.
-And, the saddest part of all, you can only transfer pictures and videos using the adapter –no music files.
+For iPhone users, it’s going to look ugly if you want to stick in a Lightning-capable microSD card adapter to expand the memory capacity of the unit, as there’s no memory expansion slot on those phones.
+And, the saddest part of all, you can only transfer pictures and videos using the adapter—no music files.
 Apple simply wants you to pay $970 for their top-of-the-line unit with 256 GB built-in.

 Picture of a MicroSD Card with its Adapter.
 Frontal and Back.
 (Photo credit: Wikipedia)

 For content, there’s nothing that will beat allflac.com.
-The U.K-based music website has one of the cheapest rates around and you’ll be surprised to find some of the songs that you can’t find elsewhere including the iTunes Music Store.
+The U.K.-founded but now Chinese-owned music website has one of the cheapest rates around, and you’ll be surprised to find some of the songs you can’t find elsewhere, including the iTunes Music Store.

 ALLFLAC contends to have the world’s largest lossless music collection

-What’s more, not only do they have albums for as low as $1.99 but you can also download them in either FLAC, M4A, and MP3 (or, all) format.
-There is no membership fee and you can fund your account for as low as $10 with no balance expiration.
+What’s more, not only do they have albums for as low as $1.99, but you can also download them in either FLAC, M4A, or MP3 (or all) format.
+There is no membership fee, and you can fund your account for as little as $10 with no balance expiration.

-There are a handful of high-definition audio players available especially in Asia, Europe, and the North American markets including the Kickstarter-funded, Neil Young-backed PonoPlayer as well as from well-known companies like Sony, Onkyo, Pioneer, and others.
+A handful of high-definition audio players are available, especially in Asia, Europe, and the North American markets.
+These include the Kickstarter-funded, Neil Young-backed PonoPlayer and players from well-known companies like Sony, Onkyo, Pioneer, and others.

 But one company stands out because of its low price without sacrificing quality: FiiO.

-Highly recommended to budding audio enthusiasts with limited budgets would be the FiiO X1 (2nd generation) model It retails for US$120 but could be had for as low as US$80 discounted if you shop around.
+The FiiO X1 (2nd generation) model is highly recommended to budding audio enthusiasts with limited budgets.
+It retails for US$120 but could be had for as low as US$80, discounted if you shop around.

-It’s a mid-entry model but surely not lacking in features found in their more expensive ones.
-Most importantly, it supports microSD cards up to 256 GB or approximately 8,700 plus FLAC songs (at 30 MB per song).
+It’s a mid-entry model, but it surely does not lack features found in their more expensive ones.
+Most importantly, it supports microSD cards up to 256 GB, or approximately 8,700+ FLAC songs (at 30 MB per song).
 That’s a lot of studio-master-quality tunes to keep you in the groove.

 The FiiO X1 (2nd generation) high-def audio player in action

-The company’s catchphrase is “Born for Music and Happy” and, indeed, you’ll be more than happy once you had listened to some of your music collections – in the FLAC format.
+The company’s catchphrase is “Born for Music and Happy,” and, indeed, you’ll be more than happy once you have listened to some of your music collections – in the FLAC format.
 Of course, using one of their portable high-definition players.

 Don’t update to the latest version of Windows 10 – Creators Update.

-Even if you have the latest version of iTunes (currently, 12.6.0.100) on that PC, the Windows 10 Creators Update will screw up your previously perfectly working iTunes that you will regret why you updated in the first place.
+Even if you have the latest version of iTunes (currently, 12.6.0.100) on that PC, the Windows 10 Creators Update will screw up your previously perfectly working iTunes, and you will regret why you updated it in the first place.

 Here are some of the frustrations, as well as observations, that you’ll have with iTunes after the Windows 10 Creators Update:

-• In the event that iTunes will launch after the restart, it will hang-up in almost every way you use it; forcing you to restart or terminate the program.
+If iTunes launches after the restart, it will hang up in almost every way you use it, forcing you to restart or terminate the program.

-• Only iTunes seems to be affected by the Windows 10 Creators Update.
+Only iTunes seems to be affected by the Windows 10 Creators Update.
 Is Microsoft forcing you to uninstall iTunes?
-Bullying you into utter frustration and resignation to use its Groove Music app instead?
-But you don’t want to mess up with your iTunes library by uninstalling & reinstalling it, especially if you have thousands or even a million songs in your collection.
+Is it bullying you into utter frustration and resignation to use its Groove Music app instead?
+But you don’t want to mess up your iTunes library by uninstalling and reinstalling it, especially if you have thousands or even a million songs in your collection.

-• A reinstallation or a repair of iTunes will not solve the issue.
-Don’t even bother to uninstall iTunes and deal with all the hassle that comes with re-installing it.
-It didn’t work in spite of several tries.
+Reinstalling or repairing iTunes will not solve the issue.
+Don’t even bother uninstalling it and dealing with all the hassle that comes with re-installing it.
+It didn’t work despite several tries.

-What if you had installed Windows 10 Creators Update and rued the day because you can’t listen to your music collection via iTunes anymore?
+What if you had installed Windows 10 Creators Update and ruined your day because you can’t listen to your music collection via iTunes anymore?

 Make sure that you “Go back to an earlier build” (found under System -> Windows Update -> Update history ->Recovery option).
-My OS Build prior to the messy Creators Update was 14393.1066.
+My OS Build before the messy Creators Update was 14393.1066.

-But, then again, there’s another caveat: You have to do that within 10 days after you had updated to Windows 10 Creators Update.
+But then again, there’s another caveat: You have to do that within 10 days of updating to Windows 10 Creators Update.

 Day 1 – Feb.
 5, 2017 – (Sunday): Puerto Princesa on Two Wheels